 Many scholarships are available for studying in Beijing due to the influx of exchange students in the city.
 Additionally, Beijing may be pricey among Chinese cities, but it's much more affordable than any major European destination.
 Plus, your networking options are limitless if you intend on interning in China afterward.

-Here are some popular study abroad programs in Beijing:
+Popular study abroad programs in Beijing:

 2. Xi'an: History & the Terracotta Warriors